Nikaoto/deep/README.md

 ```
 ---

-The example files have small examples of how deep's different functions should be used.
+The example files have small demos of how deep's different functions should be used.
 You should at
 least look at the `README.md` of each example to see what deep can do.
 If you intend to use deep, I
 *highly* recommend you read some of the code as well.